-The development of digital imaging technologies has created significant benefits to learning, allowing staff and pupils instant use of images that they have recorded themselves or downloaded from the internet.
-However, staff, pupils and parents need to be aware of the risks associated with sharing images and with posting digital images on the internet.
+The development of digital imaging technologies has created significant benefits to learning, allowing staff and students instant use of images that they have recorded themselves or downloaded from the internet.
+However, staff, students and parents need to be aware of the risks associated with sharing images and with posting digital images on the internet.
 Those images may remain available on the internet forever and may cause harm or embarrassment to individuals in the short or longer term.
 There are many reported incidents of employers carrying out internet searches for information about potential and existing employees.
 The school will inform and educate users about these risks and will implement procedures to reduce the likelihood of the potential for harm:

 - We gain parental permission for the use of digital photographs or video involving their child as part of the school agreement form when their child joins the school.
 This is a once in a school lifetime consent.
-Parents are required to inform the school if their consent changes. - We do not identify pupils in online photographic materials or include the full names of pupils in the credits of any published school produced video materials/DVDs. - When using digital images, staff will inform and educate pupils about the risks associated with the taking, use, sharing, publication and distribution of images.
-In particular, pupils are advised to be very careful about placing any personal photos on any 'social' online network space.
-They are taught to understand the need to maintain privacy settings so as not to make public, personal information. - Staff sign the school's Acceptable Use Agreement and this includes a clause on the use of mobile phones/personal equipment for taking pictures of pupils; - The school blocks/filter access to social networking sites or newsgroups unless there is a specific approved educational purpose; - Staff are allowed to take digital/video images to support educational aims, but must follow school procedures concerning the sharing, distribution and publication of those images.
-Those images should only be taken on school equipment; the personal equipment of staff should not be used for such purposes. - Care should be taken when taking digital/video images that pupils are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute. - Pupils are taught about how images can be manipulated in their online safety education programme and also taught to consider how to publish for a wide range of audiences which might include governors, parents or younger children as part of their ICT scheme of work;
+Parents are required to inform the school if their consent changes. - We do not identify students in online photographic materials or include the full names of students in the credits of any published school produced video materials/DVDs. - When using digital images, staff will inform and educate students about the risks associated with the taking, use, sharing, publication and distribution of images.
+In particular, students are advised to be very careful about placing any personal photos on any 'social' online network space.
+They are taught to understand the need to maintain privacy settings so as not to make public, personal information. - Staff sign the school's Acceptable Use Agreement and this includes a clause on the use of mobile phones/personal equipment for taking pictures of students; - The school blocks/filter access to social networking sites or newsgroups unless there is a specific approved educational purpose; - Staff are allowed to take digital/video images to support educational aims, but must follow school procedures concerning the sharing, distribution and publication of those images.
+Those images should only be taken on school equipment; the personal equipment of staff should not be used for such purposes. - Care should be taken when taking digital/video images that students are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute. - Students are taught about how images can be manipulated in their online safety education programme and also taught to consider how to publish for a wide range of audiences which might include governors, parents or younger children as part of their ICT scheme of work;

-- Pupils are taught that they should not post images or videos of others without their permission.
+- Students are taught that they should not post images or videos of others without their permission.
 We teach them about the risks associated with providing information with images (including the name of the file), that reveals the identity of others and their location, such as house number, street name or school.
-We teach them about the need to keep their data secure and what to do if they are subject to bullying or abuse. - If specific pupil photos (not group photos) are used on the school web site, in the prospectus or in other high profile publications the school will obtain individual parental or pupil permission for its long term use.
-A model Consent Form can be found in Kym Allan Health and Safety Consultants Ltd. (KAHSC) General Safety Series G21. - Pupils' full names will not be used anywhere on a website or blog, particularly in association with photographs. - Pupil's work can only be published with the permission of the pupil and parents.
+We teach them about the need to keep their data secure and what to do if they are subject to bullying or abuse. - If specific pupil photos (not group photos) are used on the school web site, in the prospectus or in other high profile publications the school will obtain individual parental or pupil permission for its long term use. - Students' full names will not be used anywhere on a website or blog, particularly in association with photographs. - Pupil's work can only be published with the permission of the pupil and parents.